19 Day Wedding Challenge – Wedding Planning During Quarantine

 Day 7 – Time for some pre-wedding shoot fun

 There are so many pre-wedding shoot ideas and locations to explore.
 But with this quarantine, you can’t step out for your shoot.
 You can definitely have a plan in mind.
-Make a list of possible locations, reference shots, music and your wardrobe!
+Make a list of possible locations, reference shots, music, and your wardrobe!
 And while you’re at it, don’t forget to plan for your partner too, because you’re in this together.
 Last but not the least, discuss every little detail with your photographer.
-And while you have the spare time, practices your poses to perfection.
+And while you have spare time, practices your poses to perfection.

 Pro tip: Check with your photographer about the following before booking him for the pre-wedding shoot

 - Number of pictures he will be clicking – Number of pictures he will be editing (yes, these are 2 different numbers)

 - The number of edits that are free

 Day 8 – Finalise your wedding monogram